|Room Type||Private room|

 Chores are very flexible and we help each other to achieve our common goal of aiming for self sufficiency.

 A cabin’s weekly rental is based upon the final cost of providing a cabin to the resident’s requested fit-out and furniture requirements.
-That charge includes power, water and all the food produced on the farm and can range from $125 to $175 per week.
+That rental includes power, water and all the food produced on the farm and can range from $125 to $150 per week.
 There is also a weekly contribution towards food and supplies purchased off site.
 This is currently $70 per week and is expected to drop as more food is produced onsite.

 I would welcome the opportunity to show you the farm and further explain what we are trying to achieve.